raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 ## Before you start

 * Ensure you have administrative access to your Raspberry Pi.
-The network setup will be entirely reset as part of the installation, so local access, with screen and keyboard connected to your Raspberry Pi is recommended.
+The network setup will be entirely reset as part of the installation: local access, with screen and keyboard connected to your Raspberry Pi, is recommended.

   **Note:** If installing remotely through SSH,
     * Connect to your Raspberry Pi by name, e.g. `ssh pi@raspberrypi.local`.
 The IP address of your Raspberry Pi on the network might change after installation.